TannerBurns/django_api_tutorial/README.md

     location = models.ForeignKey(Location, related_name='subscriber_location', on_delete=models.DO_NOTHING)
 ```

-Above, we defined the models for a Subscriber and Location.
+Above, we defined the models for both a Subscriber and Location.
 The Subscriber model is a Many to One relationship with the Location model since we can have many subscribers in one location.

 <a name="creating_serializers"></a>